 Practice, Practice, Practice

 Powerful stuff, right?
-Even though you probably still do not know what the heck are you doing, you will get the hang of it.
+Even though you probably still do not know what you are doing, you will get the hang of it.
+So, don’t give up on learning Html.

-My personal experience is that it has been easier for me to understand the code after I see it working.
-I copy a code that I search on the internet, and I play with it, changing every aspect of it so I can see how the changes work.
+My personal experience is that it has been easier for me to understand the code after seeing it working.
+I copy code that I search on the internet, and I play with it, changing every aspect of it so I can see how the changes work.
+You can add different tags to see how the other elements are denoted.

 Thanks for reading.